akumar901/ionresolver/README.md

 - Recall scales with the seed database.
 Twenty seed compounds annotate a small fraction of features; a full HMDB-scale seed set is the obvious next step.
 - Colocalisation assumes a metabolite and its conjugate occupy related tissue compartments.
-That is often but not always true — a conjugate destined for export may localise to different structures than its parent.
+That is often but not always true, a conjugate destined for export may localise to different structures than its parent.
 - The FDR estimate depends on decoy shifts being chemically impossible.
 Decoys are offset to avoid coinciding with real elemental compositions, but the